AmitB30/cmr-haste/README.md

-# cmr-haste
-Segmentation of CMR HASTE images using deep learning.
+# Automated Analysis of ECGI-CMR Iages Using Deep Learning